 Unpacking climate impact CHAINs.
 A new generation of action – and user-oriented climate change risk assessments

 Planning climate change adaptation requires a rigorous and shared scientific knowledge base which must be translated into local practical and actionable knowledge on climate risks and adaptation options.
 Therefore, a constructive dialogue between researchers and stakeholders is at the core of this project.
 The project will take as reference point the concept impact chain.
 This concept focuses on identifying and describing important links between the different components of climate risks.
 Then indicators are selected for each of these components, and the data collected are normalized before being aggregated with different weights.
-This project will further develop the approach by introducing five methodological innovations.
+This project will further develop the approach by introducing six methodological innovations.

-1) To cover also the possible need for long-term and large-scale efforts of societal transformation
+- To cover also the possible need for long-term and large-scale efforts of societal transformation

-2) To refine a structured method of co-production of knowledge and integrate this into impact modelling
+- To refine a structured method of co-production of knowledge and integrate this into impact modelling

-3) To develop and test an applicable framework for analyzing how societal change can affect local climate change vulnerabilities
+- To develop and test an applicable framework for analyzing how societal change can affect local climate change vulnerabilities

-4) To develop and test a standardized analytical framework for addressing uncertainties involved in local decision-making on climate change adaptation.
+- To develop and test a standardized analytical framework for addressing uncertainties involved in local decision-making on climate change adaptation.